mattvonrocketstein/spock/README.rst

 and at this point it is certainly not written to be very fast.
 It's mainly an experiment and might be useful to someone as a reference.

-The backend codes for first order logic are stolen directly from Norvig's "AI: A Modern Approach", which itself is only intended to be illustrative, not industrial strength.
-It illustrates logic ok but illustrates logic in python poorly so ``spock`` has a few improvements that make it more pythonic.
+The backend codes for first order logic are mostly stolen from Norvig's "AI: A Modern Approach", which itself is only intended to be illustrative, not industrial strength.
+It illustrates logic pretty well, but illustrates logic in python poorly.
+``Spock`` includes some improvements that make it more pythonic.
+I've also fixed what bugs I found, and implemented stuff that the margins were originally too narrow to contain (WalkSAT).

-Supports:
+Spock Supports:

   - First Order Logic [via AI:MA]
   - Agent logic (obligations, decisions) [following Shoham '94]